-'Samsung Home' is back on Amazon & Flipkart; Avail exciting offers on every purchase
+'Samsung Home' is Back on Amazon & Flipkart; Avail Exciting Offers on Every Purchase

 - - The first Samsung product purchase should be made before August 15, 2022, on Flipkart and Amazon

-- - Post the first purchase, the Samsung Home program gets activated automatically
+- - Post the first purchase, Samsung Home program gets activated automatically

 - - Consumers can plan their second and subsequent purchase of Samsung's latest Televisions, Washing Machines, Refrigerators, Air Conditioners, or Dishwashers till September 30, 2022, on Flipkart and Amazon

 - - To avail this benefit, there should be a gap of 14 days between the first and second purchases, and no gap is required between the second and third purchases on Flipkart.
-Consumers can avail this offer on their second and third purchases on Flipkart.
+Consumers can avail this offer on second and third purchase on Flipkart.

 - - In the second and subsequent purchase, a maximum of two units per category can be purchased by the customers under this offer